kingsdigitallab/kings-past/src/moments/04/war-studies-at-kcl.md

 ## Sources

 Freedman, L. _The Official History of the Falklands Campaign_ 2 vols.
 (London, 2007).

 Goodman, M. and Omand, D., 'What Analysts Need to Understand: The King's Intelligence Studies Programme’, _Studies in Intelligence_ 52(4) (2008), pp. 1-12

 Hearnshaw, F.J.C., _The Centenary History of King's College, London, 1828-1928_ (London, 1929).

 Huelin, G., _King’s College London, 1828-1978_ (London, 1978)

-Howard, M., _Captain Professor: The Memoirs of Sir Michael Howard_ (London, 2006) Lambert, A.D., _The Foundations of Naval History: John Knox Laughton, the Royal Navy and the Historical Profession_ (London, 1998)
+Howard, M., _Captain Professor: The Memoirs of Sir Michael Howard_ (London, 2006)

+Lambert, A.D., _The Foundations of Naval History: John Knox Laughton, the Royal Navy and the Historical Profession_ (London, 1998)

-Maher, S., _Salafi-Jihadism: The History of an Idea_ (London, 2016) Neumann, P., _Radicalized: New Jihadists and the Threat to the West_ (London, 2016) Omand, D., _Securing the State_ (London, 2012) Paskins, B., and Dockrill, M.L., _Ethics of War_ (London, 1979)
+Maher, S., _Salafi-Jihadism: The History of an Idea_ (London, 2016)

+Neumann, P., _Radicalized: New Jihadists and the Threat to the West_ (London, 2016)

+Omand, D., _Securing the State_ (London, 2012)

+Paskins, B., and Dockrill, M.L., _Ethics of War_ (London, 1979)

-Holden Reid, B., 'Michael Howard and the Evolution of Modern War Studies’, _The Journal of Military History_, 73(3) (2009), pp. 869-904.
+Holden Reid, B., 'Michael Howard and the Evolution of Modern War Studies’, _The Journal of Military History_, 73(3) (2009), 869-904.

 **Joseph A. Maiolo** is Professor of International History in the Department of War Studies at King’s College London and Visiting Research Professor at the Norwegian Defence Intelligence School, Oslo.
 He is author of _Cry Havoc: How the Arms Race Drove the World to War, 1931–1941_ (New York, 2010), co-author of _An International History of the Twentieth Century_ (London, 2014), and co-editor of Volume II of _The Cambridge History of the Second World War_ (Cambridge, 2015).
 He is co-editor of _The Journal of Strategic Studies_.